-Aspiring journalists in New York City can find programs at an Ivy League institution, a large private university and a public college.
+Aspiring journalists in New York City can find programs at many schools, including an Ivy League institution, a large private university and a public college.
 Read about the programs at these three schools below, and find a comparison table with important institutional information.
 This resource also includes an overview of other universities in the New York City area that offer programs in journalism.

 - The largest school on this list, New York University (NYU), is a private school located a little over one mile from downtown New York City.
 The university offers undergraduate and graduate programs in journalism, each of which includes a specialized concentration.

 - Columbia University, a private Ivy League school, is located almost five miles from New York City's downtown.
 Columbia's Journalism School offers two master's degree programs in journalism with concentration options, as well as well as the Knight-Bagehot Fellowship in Economics and Business Journalism.

 - Brooklyn College, the only public school on this list, is part of the City University of New York (CUNY) system.
 Located four miles from downtown New York City, the college's Department of English offers an undergraduate degree in journalism; students also have access to the News Lab.

 Use this table to compare tuition costs and financial aid potential at our three featured schools, as well as the acceptance rates and other factors that might influence your choice.